• Skip to main content

 Key Takeaways

-• Adult diapers are used to protect a person’s hygiene when experiencing incontinence.
+• Adult diapers protect a person’s hygiene when experiencing incontinence.

 • Medicare does not cover adult diapers because they are considered medically unnecessary.